 It is important first to consider the reasonability of the concept of a homelessness hub by acknowledging the human right to housing.
 The National Housing Strategy Act recognizes housing as a "fundamental human right" and requires that all governments, including municipalities, implement reasonable policies and programs to ensure that everyone has access to adequate housing by one means or another, as soon as this can be achieved within available resources.
-A rights-based approach requires that governments in an adequate number of shelter spaces, in addition to longer-term investments in affordable housing.
+A rights-based approach requires that governments provide short-term options for people experiencing homelessness such as investments in an adequate number of shelter spaces, in addition to longer-term investments in affordable housing.